 The Difference between Good Donor Stewardship and Great Donor Stewardship

 It’s vitally important to ensure you have the basic stewardship practices down at the bare minimum.
-If you’re wondering what level your NPO is at in the stewardship process or you’re looking for new ideas to shake things up, this section will outline a few ways you can take your stewardship efforts the extra mile.
+If you’re wondering what level your NPO is at in the stewardship process, or if you’re looking for new ideas to shake things up, this section will outline a few ways you can take your stewardship efforts the extra mile.

 Think Outside the Box